 It’s also unclear who has responsibility for ensuring that Siri can be used to access CBC content.
 The page sent to me above says to “reach out to the software support team for your device or service and ask them to contact CBC directly.”
 But is this TuneIn (the service that provides radio to Apple Music and hence via HomePod)?
 Apple?
 I replied with all of these questions, but in a response sent July 19, 2022, only got back “As the article link from our help centre says:” with the first and third paragraphs of the above page quoted, and “That’s all I can give you for the moment.”

 It’s not clear whether by “this” they were referring to issues with HomePod in general — every time I email or tweet CBC I include a link to this page, but have no way of knowing whether they’ve looked at it — or some specific issue, perhaps the recent problem with CBC Music Vancouver.

 Siri Command Reference

-Particularly with the introduction of the HomePod mini, these issues would seem to be a significant oversight on the part of CBC.
+Particularly with the introduction of the HomePod mini, not to mention the second-generation full-size HomePod, these issues would seem to be a significant oversight on the part of CBC.
 But in the meantime, I’ve discovered through trial and error that there are other commands that work, over and above the few documented on the original web pages from 2018-20.
 I also looked at the TuneIn pages for CBC stations and music.
 The following is my analysis of what plays based on various commands.
+It’s worth noting that some results may be affected by my location, Vancouver; thanks to ThiefClashRoyale for doing some tests from Ottawa in March 2023.
 (I have omitted podcasts, since they can be asked for directly; some generic commands like “play the CBC news” happen to redirect to podcasts.)